When a position is available, you can usually find it posted on Yahoo Hot Jobs or Career Builder. We also post listings on our

 Can I throw a private event at the brewery?

-We do not host weddings or corporate events are the brewery.
+We do not host weddings or corporate events at the brewery.
 We also do not offer private tours, tastings or meeting spaces.
 We do, however, host fundraising events.
 If you are holding a fundraiser for a 501(c)3 non-profit please visit the Donations & Sponsorships page and click on Ratskeller Guidelines to see if your group is eligible.

 Can I buy Summit Brewing Company shirts and other merchandise?